lowcoder-org/lowcoder/docs/workspaces-and-teamwork/oauth/generic-oauth-provider.md

 ### .well\_known URI

 The `.well-known/openid-configuration` URI is specifically part of the OpenID Connect (OIDC) standard.
 If a provider supports OpenID Connect, this endpoint provides a JSON document with the configuration details for OAuth and OIDC operations.
-Lowcoder will try to use this configuration data and will fill out the standard OAuth Provider Configuration fields as well as possible in the next screens of the Generic OAuth Provider Configurator.
+OpenFlower will try to use this configuration data and will fill out the standard OAuth Provider Configuration fields as well as possible in the next screens of the Generic OAuth Provider Configurator.

 <figure><img src="../../.gitbook/assets/Settings  OAuth  Well Known URI.png" alt="" width="563"><figcaption><p>Enter your Well Known URI to auto-fill the configuration in Step 2</p></figcaption></figure>